 There is estimated to be over 100 hikers each year completing this track and becoming an end-to-ender.
 This is by either hiking it in one go or completing sections over a period.

 There are lots of international hikers as well as Aussies on the track which is fantastic to see.
-When embarking on a journey like this, it’s extremely important to plan your journey well before heading out there to suit you.
+When embarking on a journey like this, it’s extremely important to plan your adventure well before heading out there and tailor your trip to suit you.

 This is a long hike that can take between 6 to 8 weeks to finish.